 I borrowed cash to put gas in the car to get to work.

-A boyfriend paid for new glasses once when I accidentally sat on mine and cried big crocodile tears because I couldn’t see to drive to work without them, but I didn’t have the money for new ones.
+Once, a boyfriend paid for new glasses when I accidentally sat on mine and cried big crocodile tears because I couldn’t see to drive to work without them, but I didn’t have the money for new ones.

 When I got a 35 cent/hr raise at work that went primarily to taxes, my childcare subsidy was reduced by another $100/mo.